Wireless Repeater Vs Access Point

 Introduction: Understanding the Fundamentals

 Your home or office router broadcasts a Wi-Fi signal, creating a wireless local area network (WLAN).
-However, the range of this signal is limited by factors like walls, furniture, and interference from other electronic devices.
+That said, the range of this signal is limited by factors like walls, furniture, and interference from other electronic devices.
 This is where extenders come into play.
 Both repeaters and access points extend Wi-Fi coverage, but their methods and resulting network performance vary significantly.
 Choosing the right one depends on your understanding of network topology, signal strength requirements, and desired network management capabilities.
 This article will clearly outline the advantages and disadvantages of each to help you make the best decision for your home or business.

 Wireless Repeaters: Extending Your Range, Compromising Performance